Gardening Houseplants Types of Houseplants

 If your plant has outgrown its vessel, transplanting lucky bamboo is relatively easy.
 Take these simple steps to repot the plant:

 3. Clean the pebbles with water before placing them in the new container.
+Set some to aside to set on top of the roots.

 Common Pests